Searchresults

 The following education tip provides inspiration to write the chapter on 'The Faculty’s Education Policy ' of the Faculty Monitor.
 If applicable, separate suggestions are given for the PLAN and the DO.
 Plan

-In line with the Ghent University Quality Assurance Conduct (Dutch: Eigen Regie), the faculty draws up a …
+In line with the Ghent University Quality Assurance Conduct (Dutch: Eigen Regie), the faculty draws …

 Read more -